saswat/saswat.github.io/_posts/2017-02-23-javascript.md

 It is not so hard to actually do this in node with a package called twit (the documentation for this package is great.)

 However it has proven to be incredibly difficult to actually put a node app like this online--for a beginner.
 So far I haven't done it yet.
 But, I have learned about gulp, browserify, webpack, linting, express, databases, CORS...and so on.
-It's kind of overwhelming to learn how vast and huge JS is...
+It's kind of overwhelming to learn how vast JS and web dev is...

 This is definitely not the best project to pursue in the beginning, but at least I feel like I've learned quite a bit.

 I really hope I can figure out how to make this app soon, and move on to other things (maybe fixing my poetry generator thing?)

+It would have no real purpose besides having a more user friendly interface so that I can build some sort of database of tweets for future experiments.